 I am a teacher at heart with broad and deep experience at one of the country’s largest and most respected privately-held Medicaid pediatric dental groups.
 I was trusted to set strategic direction, improve core business processes and lead complex change shortly before a cross-generational ownership transfer was expected.
 My impact at this group was described “like a crater” by its ownership.
 By engaging the parts while respecting the needs of the whole, I leveraged software as the catalyst for organizational improvement and the “shift of mind” required of the group to proceed into its next phase of growth.

-For a more nuanced take on my work at Smiles4Keeps Pediatric Dentistry, Healing vs Fixing offers a subjective description of my less-technical accomplishments, however lasting.
+For a more nuanced take on my work as a change agent at Smiles4Keeps Pediatric Dentistry, Healing vs Fixing offers a subjective description of my less-technical accomplishments, however lasting.
 This and other strategic writing was distributed internally and catalyzed organizational changes.